gtrev500/school-loveable/GITHUB_PAGES_DEPLOYMENT.md

 # Deploying to GitHub Pages

-This guide will help you deploy the MindfulEd application to GitHub Pages.
+This guide will help you deploy the Campus Calm application to GitHub Pages.

 ## Prerequisites